basho/basho_docs/content/riak/ts/1.5.0/using/querying/reference.md

 ## CREATE TABLE

-The CREATE TABLE statement «TODO_DESCRIPTION».
+The CREATE TABLE statement creates a table for storing records.

 `CREATE TABLE` has the following syntax: